lucas2005gao/react-webpage-thumbnail/README.md

 ## Live Demo

-Checkout the [live demo](https://6155a28d6f5cc1003a3c4913-tmssmfkgpr.chromatic.com/) with `customization configurations`

-Checkout the [Storybook page](https://6155a28d6f5cc1003a3c4913-tmssmfkgpr.chromatic.com/) with example usages
+Checkout the [Storybook page](https://master--6155a28d6f5cc1003a3c4913.chromatic.com) with example usages

 ## Installing